davidsusu/tree-printer/README.md

 rootNode.addChild(new SimpleTreeNode("I'm an other child..."));
 ```

-However, you are free to implement your custom nodes, see the `fs` package for an example.
+However, you are free to implement your custom nodes.

 ## Printing a tree